smohiudd/smohiudd.github.io/_posts/2020-01-05-bus-schedule-deviation-visualization.markdown

 }
 </style>

-In November 2019 the City of Calgary hosted the [Canadian Urban Transit Association (CUTA) annual conference](https://cutaactu.ca/en/events-training/cuta-annual-conference-and-transit-show-2019) and introduced the inaugural “CUTA Data Challenge”.
+In November 2019 the City of Calgary hosted the [Canadian Urban Transit Association (CUTA) annual conference](https://cutaactu.ca/en/events-training/cuta-annual-conference-and-transit-show-2019) and introduced the inaugural “CUTA Data Blitz”.
 The conference organizers engaged teams of consultants, academics, data scientists and others to explore a set AVL (Automatic Vehicle Location) and GTFS data and evaluate the efficacy of systemwide bus route changes in Calgary between 2018 and 2019.
 The system changes were a result of implementing a number of [Bus Rapid Transit (BRT)](https://www.calgarytransit.com/plans-projects/bus-rapid-transit-brt) Lines in Calgary in December 2018.

 Although I didn’t personally participate in the challenge, I wanted to see what I could do with the data which was released on the Calgary [Open Data portal](https://data.calgary.ca/).